 - 8.1 The Gambling Act 2005 brought about changes to the way that gambling is administered in the United Kingdom.
 The Gambling Commission is the national gambling regulator and has a lead role in working with central government and local authorities to regulate gambling activity. - 8.2 The Gambling Commission issues operators licences and personal licences.
-Any operator wishing to provide gambling at a certain premise must have applied for the requisite personal licence and operator licence before they can approach the council for a premises licence.
-In this way the Gambling Commission can screen applicants and organisations to ensure they have the correct credentials to operate gambling premises. - 8.3 The Licensing Authorities role is to ensure premises are suitable for providing gambling in line with the three licensing objectives and any codes of practice issued by the Gambling Commission.
-The Council also issues various permits and notices to regulate smaller scale and or ad hoc gambling in various other locations such as pubs, clubs and hotels. - 8.4 The Licensing Authority does not licence large society lotteries or remote gambling through websites.
+Any operator wishing to provide gambling at a certain premises must have applied for the requisite personal licence and operator licence before they can approach the council for a premises licence.
+In this way the Gambling Commission can screen applicants and organisations to ensure they have the correct credentials to operate gambling premises. - 8.3 The Licensing Authority's role is to ensure premises are suitable for providing gambling in line with the three licensing objectives and any codes of practice issued by the Gambling Commission.
+The Licensing Authority also issues various permits and notices to regulate smaller scale and or ad hoc gambling in various other locations such as pubs, clubs and hotels. - 8.4 The Licensing Authority does not licence large society lotteries or remote gambling through websites.
 These areas fall to the Gambling Commission.
 The National Lottery is not licensed by the Gambling Act 2005 and is regulated by the Gambling Commission under the National Lottery Act 1993. - 8.5 In carrying out its functions the Licensing Authority will regulate gambling in the public interest.
 Any application received will be considered on its individual merits and in accordance with the requirements of the Act. - 8.6 The Licensing Authority will seek to avoid any duplication with other regulatory regimes so far as possible.
-There is a clear separation between the Gambling Act, the Licensing Act 2003 and planning legislation and that licensing applications will be viewed independently of applications under the Licensing Act 2003 and planning. - 8.7 The Licensing Authority will, in particular, when considering its functions in relation to applications and enforcement have regard to the Human Rights Act 1998. - 8.8 The Licensing Authority is well aware of online gambling but accepts that it has no direct enforcement powers for this.
+There is a clear separation between the Gambling Act, the Licensing Act 2003 and planning legislation and that licensing applications will be viewed independently of applications under the Licensing Act 2003 and planning. - 8.7 The Licensing Authority will, in particular, when considering its functions in relation to applications and enforcement have regard to the Human Rights Act 1998. - 8.8 The Licensing Authority is aware of issues relating to online gambling but has not regulation and enforcement powers.
+This is dealt with by the Gambling Commission.